jamesfreeman959/selinux-hands-on-labs/lab9-putting-it-all-together/README.md

 # Putting It All Together

-Now it's time to put all this together and build a working policy to enable us to run testprog from the shell.
+Now it's time to put all this together and build a working policy to enable us to run `testprog` from the shell.
 First of all we shall decide what contexts to put the files and directories into as we shall build the policy around that.
-To follow the practise used for other applications on EL7 (including our reference policy **ntp**) our file contexts could look like this:
+To follow the practise used for other applications on EL7 (including our reference policy `ntp`) our file contexts will look like this:

 ```
 [root@selinux-dev lab9-putting-it-all-together]# cat testprog.fc